Coding-with-Thang/skill-learn/docs/API_RESPONSE_STANDARDIZATION_ANALYSIS.md

 #### Inconsistent Access Patterns

 - Stores and components must handle different response structures
-- Type safety is harder (TypeScript interfaces must account for all variants)
+- Type safety is harder (must account for all variants in validation)
 - Higher risk of runtime errors from accessing wrong properties

 #### Current Issues Found: